-- 1. Select the tile in which you want to view a multi-input display. - 2.
-Press and hold the Display Select button to view either a WFM, Vector, or Gamut display full-screen. - 3.
-Press and hold the WFM, VECTOR, or GAMUT button to view the pop-up menu for that display. - 4.
-From the pop-up menu, select On for Multi-Input Display.
+- 1. Press and hold the WFM, VECTOR, or GAMUT button to get a display in a tile and to view the pop-up menu for that display. - 2.
+From the pop-up menu, select On for Multi-Input. - 3.
+Press the FULL button to activate the full screen view of that display.